stepfunc/dnp3/README.md

 This software is publicly available, but is not "open source".
 __You must purchase a commercial license to use this software for profit.__

-Please inquire about commercial licensing here:
+Please inquire about commercial licensing on our website:

 [https://stepfunc.io/contact/](https://stepfunc.io/contact/)